xinwenfu/VChat_LTER/README.md

 	* `kernel32`: This is the DLL that the function is stored in that we should search.
 	* `LoadLibraryA`: The function who's address we are attempting to resolve.

-2. Using this address fill out the shellcode source from the [VChat_DLL](https://github.com/DaintyJet/VChat_KSTET_DLL) writeup contained in [dll_shellcode.s](./SourceCode/dll_shellcode.s).
+2. Using this address, fill out the shellcode source from the [VChat_DLL](https://github.com/DaintyJet/VChat_KSTET_DLL) writeup contained in [dll_shellcode.s](./SourceCode/dll_shellcode.s).
 Remember that you will have to modify the string used to load the DLL based on your IP!
 	```
 	sub esp,0x64            ; Move ESP pointer above our initial buffer to avoid
                         	; overwriting our shellcode